cdervis/Polly2D/Docs/docs/audio.md

 The playback of a sound can be controlled by capturing its virtual channel, represented by the `SoundChannel` class.

-The `AudioDevice::playSound()` method does exactly the same as `playSoundOnce()`, but returns the sound's channel.
+The `AudioDevice::playSound()` method does exactly the same as `playOnce()`, but returns the sound's channel.
 Since a sound channel is reference-counted, the sound will play as long as the channel is referenced.
-Capturing a channel allows you, for example, to control the sound's volume, fade, playback speed, panning and looping.
+Capturing a channel allows you, for example, to control the sound's volume, fade, playback speed, panning and looping afterwards.

 ## Inaudible Behavior